Birth Control & Safer Sex Superheroes

-Captain Condom and his companion, The Great Receptor, are two of the safest and most widely used forms of birth control and STD prevention.
-Captain Condom is a latex or polyurethane sheath that can be rolled over a penis to prevent pregnancy and STDs.
+Captain Condom and his companion, The Great Receptor, are two of the safest and most widely used forms of birth control and STI prevention.
+Captain Condom is a latex or polyurethane sheath that can be rolled over a penis to prevent pregnancy and STIs.
 The Great Receptor is a polyurethane pouch that has two flexible rings on either end.
 It can be inserted into the vagina to prevent pregnancy and the spread of STDs.
 You may hear it referred to as the female condom or the internal or receptive condom.
-When the inner ring is removed, it can also be inserted into the anus and used during anal sex to prevent the spread of STDs.
+When the inner ring is removed, it can also be inserted into the anus and used during anal sex to prevent the spread of STIs.

 Condoms also have a “shelf life” after which they are too weak to use, which means you should always check the expiration date printed on the condom wrapper.

-By simply slipping over the penis, Captain Condom contains the ability to prevent pregnancy and lower the risk of acquiring STDs by keeping semen and pre-cum (another term for pre-ejaculatory fluid) inside the condom and out of the vagina.
+By simply slipping over the penis, Captain Condom contains the ability to prevent pregnancy and lower the risk of acquiring STIs by keeping semen and pre-cum (another term for pre-ejaculatory fluid) inside the condom and out of the vagina.
 Similarly, The Great Receptor is a pouch that is inserted into the vagina or anus and keeps pre-cum and semen inside of the condom rather than in the vagina or anus.